Navan, Inc. Notice of April 24, 2026 Application Deadline for Class Action Lawsuit - Contact Lewis Kahn, Esq. at Kahn Swick & Foti, LLC, Before Application Deadline

-NEW YORK and NEW ORLEANS, March 03, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Navan, Inc. (“Navan” or the “Company”) (NasdaqGS: NAVN) of a class action securities lawsuit.
+NEW YORK CITY and NEW ORLEANS, March 10, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Navan, Inc. (“Navan” or the “Company”) (NasdaqGS: NAVN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of investors of Navan who were adversely affected if they purchased the Company’s shares pursuant and/or traceable to the Registration Statement and Prospectus (collectively, the “Offering Documents”) issued in connection with Navan’s October 2025 initial public offering (the “IPO”).
 Follow the link below to get more information and be contacted by a member of our team: